pimterry/lambda-git/README.md

 require("lambda-git")();
 ```

-This call returns a promise,, and once it completes, your Node process will be set up to run Git as a subprocess.
+This call returns a promise, and once it completes your Node process will be set up to run Git as a subprocess.
 This extracts a lambda-built version of Git, updates the required environment variables to make it functional, and updates your process.env.PATH to make it accessible.

 A larger example:

 ```javascript
 const { exec } = require('child_process');